 For more information, contact My Sister’s Place at 202-540-1064 to learn more about our services.

 A unique program that empowers men to hold each other accountable and overcome dangerous, destructive behavior

 Batterer Intervention Program (BIP) – Through a 24 week intensive program facilitated by licensed clinicians, MSP staff work with batterers, providing a safe community place to learn about healthy relationships, how to become accountable for their own violent and abusive behavior, and how to replace violence and abuse with positive and healthy behaviors.
 The program uses the Men Stopping Violence curriculum developed in Atlanta that integrates an ecological perspective by acknowledging systems of oppression and then empowering men to build communities that support men in achieving healthy relationships.
 The goal of the BIP group is to provide participants with greater self-awareness to help them identify themselves as abusers, and to develop appropriate strategies to properly address aggressive behaviors.

 For more information, contact Toshira Monroe, Director of Programs, at 202-540-1056.

 Trainings, events, literature & more to raise awareness and encourage community engagement

 We are committed to responding to our community’s diversity and evolving needs, and in the late 90s launched our Latino Outreach Program, thanks to support from the Joseph and Marjorie Jones Foundation.
-One of every 10 DC residents is Latino, and we are the only domestic violence shelter in DC that conducts active outreach to this community.
+One of every 10 DC residents is Latino.
 We understand that beyond language barriers, addressing domestic violence in the Latino and immigrant communities requires cultural competency.

-For more information or to request a training, contact Chandra Robinson, Community Programs Manager, at 202-540-1056.
+For more information or to request a training, contact Gabriela Deleon, Outreach Coordinator & Latino Liaison, at (202) 540-1054 or email.